 If the problem persists after you’ve tried basic tools, it’s time for professional solutions.
 A professional plumber or drain cleaning service has years of experience dealing with basement drain clogs and sewage systems.

 They can use video inspection to pinpoint blockages, pressure-test lines for leaks, and clear the entire drainage system with hydro-jetting.
 These plumbing services can also verify that your french drain or sump pump is working properly.
+A major storm can overwhelm your basement drain if the sump pump loses power.
+Consider a backup power source — our guide on what size generator to run a sump pump covers everything you need to stay prepared.

 Professionals may also address connected systems like garage floor drains, basement drain systems, or exterior drainage pipes to ensure all water has a clear path away from the home.
+If you are looking for professional drain cleaners HomeAdvisor has great options.

 Health Risks and Safety Concerns